Skip to content

 The AARP® Purpose Prize® award supports AARP's mission by honoring extraordinary people ages 50 and older who tap into the power of life experience to build a better future for us all.

-“Our Purpose Prize winners and fellows are shining examples of a simple, yet profound truth: When we find our sense of purpose — that certain something that gives us a reason to get up and get going every day — we not only give meaning to our own lives, we make the world a better place for everyone,” said AARP CEO Jo Ann Jenkins.
+“Our Purpose Prize honorees are shining examples of a simple, yet profound truth: When we find our sense of purpose — that certain something that gives us a reason to get up and get going every day — we not only give meaning to our own lives, we make the world a better place for everyone,” said AARP CEO Jo Ann Jenkins.

-AARP Purpose Prize winners received $50,000 for their founded nonprofits.
-Additionally, 10 AARP Purpose Prize fellows received $10,000 for their organizations.
-All winners and fellows receive a year of technical support to help broaden the scope of their organization’s work.
+AARP Purpose Prize winners receive $50,000 for their founded nonprofits and a year of technical support to help broaden the scope of their organization’s work.
+Examples of current supports include one-on-one leadership coaching for founders, data and evaluation consulting, succession planning, prospectus development, social media and branding support, and more.

 Honorary Award